CortexFoundation/cvm-runtime/docs/guide/arch.rst

   :local:

-Reduce Operator
+Reduce Operators
 ---------------

-Reduce operators perform the reduction function to input data based on the parameters, and the process logic over all the type-based operators is consistent.
-We abstract the common reduce logic as formalization here and specific the reduce function for each operators respectively.
+A reduce operator performs the reduction function to input data based on the parameters, and the process logic over all kind of operators are the same.
+Reduction is performed on the given axes, other dimensions remains the same and the result are stored in those places.
+We abstract the common reduce logic as formalization here and specify the reduce function for each operators respectively.

-- Input: :math:`X`, whose shape is :math:`N` dimension, declared
-  as :math:`(n_0, n_1, \cdots, n_{N-1})`
+- Input: :math:`X`, a tensor of :math:`N` dimensions, namely :math:`(n_0, n_1, \cdots, n_{N-1})`
 - Output: :math:`Y`
 - Attribute: